-It is at the labs discretion to select and use one of the options above to ensure a safe testing environment.
+It is at the test laboratory's discretion to select and use one of the options above to ensure a safe testing environment.
+If the OEM feels the avoidance action is negatively affecting the performance of their vehicle, they should consult with the test laboratory and Euro NCAP secretariat.

-- 8.4.5 For manual or automatic accelerator control, it needs to be assured that during automatic brake the accelerator pedal does not result in an override of the system. - 8.4.6 The FCW system tests should be performed using a braking robot reacting to the warning with a delay time of 1.2 seconds as per A.4 to account for driver reaction time. - 8.4.7 Braking will be applied that results in a maximum brake level of -4 m/s2 0.50 m/s2 when applied in a non-threat situation.
+- 8.4.5 For manual or automatic accelerator control, it needs to be assured that during automatic brake the accelerator pedal does not result in an override of the system.
+The accelerator pedal needs to be released when the initial test speed is reduced by 5 km/h.
+There shall be no operation of other driving controls during the test, e.g. clutch or brake pedal. - 8.4.6 The CCRs and CCCscp FCW system tests should be performed using a braking robot reacting to the warning with a delay time of 1.2 seconds as per A.4 to account for driver reaction time. - 8.4.6.1 Braking will be applied that results in a maximum brake level of -4 m/s 2 0.50 m/s 2 when applied in a non-threat situation.
 The particular brake profile to be applied (pedal application rate applied in 200ms (max.
 400mm/s) and pedal force) shall be specified by the manufacturer.
-When the brake profile provided by the manufacturer results in a higher brake level than allowed, the iteration steps as described in ANNEX A will be applied to scale the brake level to -4 m/s2 0.50 m/s2. - When no brake profile is provided, the default brake profile as described in ANNEX A will be applied. - 8.4.9 ESS evaluation will be performed as described in ANNEX AANNEX B.
+When the brake profile provided by the manufacturer results in a higher brake level than allowed, the iteration steps as described in ANNEX A will be applied to scale the brake level to -4 m/s 2 0.50 m/s 2 . - 8.4.6.2 When no brake profile is provided, the default brake profile as described in ANNEX A will be applied.

+8.4.7 ESS evaluation will be performed as described in ANNEX B.

-ANNEX A BRAKE APPLICATION PROCEDURE
+ANNEX A: BRAKE APPLICATION PROCEDURE